 Appreciation of the female backside has been forever memorialized in pop culture and music, and today’s reality TV stars are certainly backing it up, so to speak.
 Gluteal fat transfer is most commonly known by its nickname, the “Brazilian buttlift” (or BBL).
 Between swimwear fashions in Brazil which highlight the gluteal region, to a cultural phenomenon that holds up a certain shape as aesthetic on the beaches of Rio, enhancement of the derriere is very popular in South America.
 But Brazil isn’t the only place that gluteal augmentation is flourishing.

-South Florida (especially Miami) has become the world’s leading destination for Brazilian Buttlift procedures and Dr. Sayed has learned some of the most sophisticated techniques working in that challenging and demanding market.
+Dr. Sayed has learned some of the most sophisticated techniques for Brazilian buttlift in this challenging and demanding market.
 He has also learned ways to try to keep his patients out of trouble, as this is a procedure that requires good planning, safe execution and excellent communication.
 There are lots of plastic surgeons sensationalizing the BBL procedure on social media – sure, Dr. Sayed wants you to check out some of his before and after results too – and we would like to help you understand this procedure well and make a smart selection of your surgeon if you are a candidate.
 While gluteal augmentation can also be done with implants, Dr. Sayed has an overall preference for doing it with the patient’s natural tissues, as this helps improve the contour of the back, abdomen, hips and other areas while simultaneously enhancing the buttocks.

 The key to body contouring is diet and exercise.
 It also helps if you are genetically programmed not to accumulate fat deposits in troublesome areas.
 Liposuction, while not an actual weight loss procedure, is a very powerful tool to help improve the body’s contours in areas that may not fully respond to fitness regimens.
 Problem areas that are especially treatable by liposuction include the central abdomen, the love handles (flanks), the inner thighs, the outer thigh (saddlebag) areas, the bra lines, the armpit regions, the upper arms, the neck (especially the submental areas below the chin), and the male breast.
 Dr. Sayed has treated hundreds of patients with liposuction, particularly using the Vaser-assisted approach which uses ultrasound energy to help break up the fat cells, allowing for a more controlled fat removal and better skin tightening and redraping after removal.
 Liposuction can be performed alone or in combination with tummy tuck, breast surgery, facelifting, or other procedures in selected candidates.
 It is important that you understand that the purpose of liposuction is to improve the contours in properly motivated patients – you can not expect lipo to be a weight loss solution but it can serve as a supplement to improving your weight through medically supervised means.